 Impact Stories

-Director of Healing and Hope
+Manager Healing and Hope

 Kate and Tanya maintain a level of care and practical help that are heartening at bleak times.
 Their unfailing concern has given back a personal trust in representatives of Geelong Grammar School through Healing and Hope, that had been lacking in me since schooldays in the 1960s.